1 Preparing for flooding

 - the measures you can take to protect your home against flooding

 - how your community can prepare by creating a Community Emergency Plan or forming a Flood Action Group.

 We do not supply sandbags to residents or businesses.
 As a householder you can purchase sandbags from builders' merchants.

 If floods are forecast you can find the latest information by:

 - checking our current incidents page

-- listening to BBC Sussex, Heart Sussex FM, Spirit FM or Splash FM for the latest travel information and to find out which council services may be disrupted
+- listening to BBC Sussex, Heart Sussex FM, Spirit FM for the latest travel information and to find out which council services may be disrupted

 - following WSCC news on Twitter using the hashtags #floodaware and #westsussex for updates.